 In certain Asian cultures, crickets are revered for their amorous love songs.
 They are kept as pets and housed in intricately designed cages to bring cheer to living quarters.
-But this cheer does not translate in the Western world.
+But this cheer does not translate to the Western world.
 Rather than whispering sweet affections, our crickets punctuate awkward silences with snide, sarcastic chirps.
 Our crickets dabble in torture, mercilessly serenading us with high-pitched squeaks and brazen insults at two in the morning, only to fall silent when we pursue justice.
 Our crickets chew on our clothing and books, not out of need or hunger, but out of sheer spite.
+Usually all of this just as we’re trying to sleep.
 So how can we get rid of them to stop these sadists?

 But it is important to keep a cool head when facing such an annoying adversary.
 Put away the gasoline, the firearms, and your improvised explosives.
 Whether you’re dealing with house crickets, ground crickets, field crickets, camel crickets, or even Jiminy Cricket himself, control is easily achieved even by those with little or no experience combating pests.
 In this article you will find out how to get rid of crickets using practical, safe, research-based methods.